SELab-2/OSOC-2/docs/deploymentGuide.md

  - `YOUR_CLIENT_ID` should be the value given as `Client ID` (the first red box in the screenshot).
  - `YOUR_CLIENT_SECRET` should be the value given below `Client secrets` (the second red box in the screenshot).
 You can copy this value by clicking the button right next to it.
  - `YOUR_AUTH_CALLBACK` should be the value you filled in for `Authorization callback URL` (from the previous step).
+ - `YOUR_SERVER_URL` is not a value from the secrets, but it should hold the URL of the server on which the frontend runs.

 ![How to get the values](./gh-oauth-get-values.png)